KykemanovDaniil/outreach/README.md

 # OUTREACH
-A performance-oriented voxel sandbox developed with **Godot Engine**.
+Is a voxel sandbox game heavily focused on creativity, complete building freedom, and deep performance optimization.

 ## Overview
-Originally conceived as a high school academic project, **Outreach** has evolved into a full-scale sandbox exploration game.
-The project underwent three major architectural iterations:
+The project offers an infinite, procedurally generated world with no boundaries for your imagination.
+Throughout its development, the game successfully went through three major architectural iterations:

 1. **Origin:** A 2D side-scroller inspired by *Terraria*.
 2. **Transition:** A 3D liminal space environment after the integration of the *Voxel Tools* plugin (inspired by *Voima* and *The Backrooms*).